CUgriffinlab/gnomes-submission/_sources/tutorial.rst.txt

 		* In the other terminal window, run the simualtion using ``$ python run_aggregator.py``

 ..
-	[TODO Ash to write more about results, when decided]

 Submitting and receiving official feedback
 -----------------------------------------------------------
 Your submission file must be updated and pushed to your repository in order to get official feedback.
-The official repository for the GNOMES competition will automatically evaluate all players’ submissions at 5AM Mountain Standard Time, if and only if their GitHub repositories are updated.
+The official repository for the GNOMES competition will automatically evaluate all players’ submissions daily at 5AM Mountain Standard Time, if and only if their GitHub repositories are updated.

+We will update the testing data set weekly (on Monday) after the scores are recorded for the week.

 Check your score here! https://cugriffinlab.github.io/gnomes-admin/